Skip to main content

 Google Nest Learning Thermostat 4th Gen

 The Google Nest Learning Thermostat 4th Gen launched in August 2025, introducing several substantive modifications versus the prior 3rd-generation hardware: an enlarged Farsight display, a refreshed auto-learning algorithm, and a bundled Nest Temperature Sensor accessory.
-Reviewed had previously characterized the 3rd-generation hardware as outdated; the 4th-generation revision corrects substantially that compatibility deficit.
-The weighted SHE ROI composite registers 7.9, calculated against approximately $310 in 3-yr cumulative savings versus the $224.95 acquisition cost, normalized through a 1.2x feature-depth coefficient reflecting auto-learning algorithm sophistication plus the bundled temperature sensor.
-CNET measurements corroborate the manufacturer's combined 15% heating plus 15% cooling efficiency claim at approximately $103/yr in mixed climate zones.
-The Verge launch coverage confirmed integrated Matter and Thread protocol support — a category-first capability that the ecobee Premium has not yet replicated.
-Installation requires approximately 35 mins compared to the Premium's 25 mins because of the mandatory C-wire requirement; the optional Nest Power Connector accessory adds $25 supplementary cost.
+The weighted SHE ROI composite registers 7.9, calculated against approximately $310 in 3-yr cumulative savings versus the $279.99 acquisition cost, normalized through a 1.2x feature-depth coefficient reflecting auto-learning algorithm sophistication plus the bundled temperature sensor.
+SHE estimates approximately $103/yr in mixed climate zones from the ENERGY STAR baseline, consistent with the manufacturer's combined 15% heating plus 15% cooling efficiency claim.
+The Verge launch coverage confirmed integrated Matter and Thread protocol support, which the ecobee Premium has not yet matched.
+Installation requires a C-wire, unlike the PEK-equipped ecobee Premium; the optional Nest Power Connector accessory is a separate purchase for homes without one.
 This represents the appropriate selection for households operating substantially within Google Home; for alternative configurations the ecosystem lock-in functionally becomes a 5-yr commitment tax.

 What We Love